About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-Please click on the following link to view the Prospective New Member Packet for further information.
+Please follow this link to view the Prospective New Member Packet for further information.

-If you wish to sponsor or cosponsor a new member, please fill out this form and return to email@example.com by FEBRUARY 19th.
+If you wish to sponsor or cosponsor a new member, please complete this form as soon as possible:

-If you are a current member with a daughter interested in joining NCL next year, please fill out this legacy form and return it to firstname.lastname@example.org by FEBRUARY 19th.
+If you are a current member with a daughter interested in joining NCL next year, please complete this legacy form.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: